Codeception/Codeception/docs/modules/SOAP.md

 ```

 Use this method to check XML of valid structure is returned.
-This method doesn't use schema for validation.
+This method does not use schema for validation.
-This method dosn't require whole response XML to match the structure.
+This method does not require path from root to match the structure.

  * param $xml